danwinship/machine-config-operator/cmd/apiserver-watcher/README.md

-# apiserver-watcher
+# apiserver-watcher / openshift-${platform}-routes

+## Intro

+On cloud platforms, the installer creates internal and external cloud load balancers for the apiserver.
+On some platforms, the internal load balancer needs some special handling in order to work correctly.

 ## Background

-Some cloud provider load balancers need special handling for hairpin scenarios.
+### DNAT vs Direct Server Return

+On most platforms, load balancers DNAT incoming traffic to the destination node.
+However, on some platforms, they instead just forward it to the destination with the packets still having the IP of the load balancer as their destination IP.
+This allows "Direct Server Return", where the reply packet goes directly back to the client rather than needing to pass through the load balancer again, but it requires that the node take some action to know that it should be accepting packets addressed to the load balancer IP.

+Currently GCP is the only OpenShift platform whose internal apiserver load balancer is configured this way.
+The [`openshift-gcp-routes`] service handles this by creating iptables rules to redirect inbound load-balancer IP packets to the node IP (the same way that kube-proxy does for load balancer IPs used by Kubernetes Services).

+[`openshift-gcp-routes`]: ../../templates/master/00-master/gcp/files/opt-libexec-openshift-gcp-routes-sh.yaml

+### Hairpin

-Because default OpenShift installations are "self-driving", i.e. the control plane is hosted as part of the cluster, we rely on hairpin extensively.
+Because default OpenShift installations are "self-driving", i.e. the control plane is hosted as part of the cluster, we rely extensively on "hairpin" apiserver connections (where a connection is addressed to the apiserver load balancer, but ends up redirected back to the node that it came from):

 ```
  +---------------+